Sparmane/IntakeAI/INTEGRATION.md

 # Integration & Developer Guide

 This document outlines the architecture, configuration, and deployment steps for the IntakeAI application.
-The app supports a dual-provider architecture (Google Gemini & Azure OpenAI) and is designed for deployment on Azure Static Web Apps.
+The app supports a dual-provider architecture (Google Gemini & Azure OpenAI) and is designed for deployment on Azure.

 ---